retrocomputacion/retrobbs/readme.md

  * Figure out a way to remove hard-coded file type handling.
  * Add RIPscrip/Skypix support for ANSI terminals.
  * Add _Latin1_ ANSI variant for Amiga terminals.
  * Implement @idolpx's dockerization of the BBS.
+ * Set on an API naming convention.
+Right now function names are all over the place.

 ---
 # 7.1 Known bugs/issues